Cuban Links

-"Cuban Links" is a song by American rapper Rod Wave, released on October 11, 2019 as the second single from his debut studio album Ghetto Gospel (2019).
-It features American rapper Kevin Gates and was produced by TnTXD, Yung Tago and Tre Gilliam.
+"Cuban Links" is a song by American rapper Rod Wave featuring fellow American rapper Kevin Gates.
+Written alongside producers TnTXD, Yung Tago, and Tre Gilliam, it was released on October 11, 2019 as the second single from the former's debut studio album Ghetto Gospel.

 Background

 In regard to their collaboration, Rod Wave described to Kevin Gates, "It was smooth, it was literally a 30-minute process.
 When you came in and laid the verse, it was like it was supposed to happen."

 Composition

 The song finds the rappers using a melodic, soulful delivery over a trap instrumental.
 Lyrically, they detail the hardships of street life, including prison, death and paranoia.